scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         crashes.
     -   I'm very old fashioned.
 I like having error messages on stderr.
         But far too many people don't see them there.
-I guess they invoke fontforge directly from X with stderr directed to some invisible console window.
+I guess they invoke websharpstudios directly from X with stderr directed to some invisible console window.
 Well create a little window to contain warning messages about font errors (for instance when reading an otf font we might complain about glyphs out of bounds, etc.)